arkime/arkimeweb/_wiki/rulesformat.md

 ## Logging

-You can log when a rule is matched using the optional log element.
+Since 3.0.0 you can log when a rule is matched using the optional log element.
 {: .mb-0 }

 ```